 In January 2010 I left the software company I worked for to pursue a full-time career with the company I had started, and it has been an incredible journey, and an incredible learning curve; I learned exactly what it takes to run a company, and I forged a large number of great business relationships along the way.

 So, why did I leave Epicio this summer, you ask?
 I’ve been asked this question many times.
 After enjoying the adventure and learning experiences at Epicio over the past few years, I came to the point where I wanted to work on bigger and more challenging projects.
-But because Epicio was outside Boston, and was very small in size, it simply wasn’t feasible to fight for the large projects in Boston that I wanted to work on.
-Since starting at Hubspot it has been an incredibly fun and challenging first few months.
-We have tackled a new home page design for the company user conference, Inbound 2012, coming later this month.
+But because Epicio was outside Boston, and was very small in size, it simply wasn't feasible to fight for the large projects in Boston that I wanted to work on.
+Since starting at HubSpot it has been an incredibly fun and challenging first few months.
+We have tackled a new home page design for the company user conference, Inbound Conference, coming later this month.
 Stay tuned there is a long list of exciting design projects coming over the following years.

 Stay tuned; there is a long list of exciting design projects coming over the following months.
 I'll be using this blog as a place to write about design principals and my journey in designing and developing for the web.